InfinSys/xplatform-cpp/README.md

     </h4></br>
     <h3>Next Steps:</h3>
     <p>
         Once you obtain the template you can proceed with your modifications.
-There are conveniently placed <code># TODO:</code> markers within the project files that point out some critical personalization points if you are unsure where to start.
+There are conveniently placed <code>TODO:</code> markers within the project files that point out some critical personalization points if you are unsure where to start.
     </p>
     <h3>You are encouraged to modify this template as much as you desire, it's yours!</h3></br>
     <p>
-        When you are ready to build the project, <em>or if you'd like to verify the template works straight out of the box</em>, you can instruct CMake to configure the project with the following:
+        When you are ready to build the project, <em>or if you'd like to verify the template works straight out of the box</em>, you can instruct CMake to create the necessary buildsystem files for your generator with the following:
     </p>
     <blockquote>
         <h3>🔧 Run the CMake configuration:</h3>